The E-mentoring project started in October 2007 with twelve Year 7 pupils and three primary schools, Riverside, Downhall and Glebe.

-School starts with registration in Form Time at 8.40 am and it is recommended that you arrive at 8.35 am.
-First lesson is then at 9.05 am.
+School starts with registration in Form Time at 8.35 am and it is recommended that you arrive at 8.30 am.
+Your first lesson (Period 1) starts at 9.00 am.
 The school is open in the morning before Form Time, with the Library and ICT rooms open for use from 7.45 am.
 Breakfast is also available to purchase from 8 am in the canteen if you require this.

 All lessons are one hour long and you have 5 lessons per day.

-Break time is at 11.05 am and ends at 11.25 am.
+Break time begins at 10.30 am and ends at 11.00 am.
 During this time, you can eat and drink snacks bought from home or buy refreshments from the canteen.

 If you have any further questions about the school that you would like to ask our Year 7 E-Mentoring team, please contact us via the email address sent in your “Welcome Pack Information”.